Mayuramrutiya/Github_demo/README.md

-# Welcome to Github demo. the followings topics will be covered in the demo!
+# Welcome to Github demo.
+The following topics will be covered in the demo!

 - How to invite other users to work on your repository?
 - How to create branch?